inmanta/examples/Training/1-basic-deployment.md

 This folder contains a valid project.
 If you want to understand more about what a project is, take a look at the [Developer setup](https://docs.inmanta.com/inmanta-service-orchestrator/latest/model_developers/developer_getting_started.html).

-1. To install the project, and its dependencies.
-Run the following command in this folder
+1. Move inside the project folder and install the project, and its dependencies:
     ```console
     (env) $ inmanta project install
     ```
-2. To verify the setup is correct, run
+2. Verify the setup is correct:
     ```console
     (env) $ inmanta compile
     ```